Back to All Events

 Kimchi know-how

 Are you curious about kimchi?
 Perhaps you have heard how delicious it is and about all the ways it can benefit health, but you have never tried it yourself?
 Maybe you are buying it and want to make your own?
 Or perhaps you have experienced a health event and are seeking delicious ways to take back responsibility for your wellbeing?
-Join Jo (nutritionist, medical herbalist, fermentologist and mum) to see how kimchi can enliven YOUR life.
+Join Jo Webster and Caroline Gilmartin to see how kimchi can enliven YOUR life.

 Overview